safe-global/safe-react-hooks/CONTRIBUTING.md

 The first step would be to [fork the repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo#forking-a-repository).
 This will allow you to get a current copy of the repository state.
 Follow the steps to also clone your forked repository locally.

-For active development we use the `development` branch.
-Our `main` branch contains only the currently published code.
-All new branches should be created from `development`.
+All new branches should be created from `main`.
+PRs would be requested to `main` branch.
+An approval from a team member is required before merging.

 #### Installing Node and Yarn

-The Safe{Core} SDK uses [Node](https://nodejs.org) as development environment and Yarn to manage the dependencies.
+The Safe React Hooks uses [Node](https://nodejs.org) as development environment and Yarn to manage the dependencies.
 You will need to make sure you are using the [latest Node LTS version](https://nodejs.org/en/about/previous-releases) and that you have available Yarn v1.

 You can check which versions you are using with: